B2ORG/T6-B2OP-PATCH/README.md

 | MOTD key spawn patch | ✓ | ✗ | ✗ | ✗ |
 | MOTD Tomahawk pickup after reconnecting | ✓ | ✗ | ✗ | ✗ |

-1. Configuration only as host
+1. Configuration only as host.
-2. Fixed by Plutonium in the engine
+2. Fixed by Plutonium in the engine.
 3. Disabled by default, i recommend using the [dedicated Box tracker](https://gitlab.com/EvelynYuki/BoxAverageTracker) instead.
 Set `box_tracking` dvar to 1 to enable this feature.

 # Patch checksum